HyperSPEED-Official/HyperSPEED-contracts/README.md

-Let’s craft a README for the `HyperSPEED-contracts` repo that’s clear, concise, and geared toward developers who’ll be working with or auditing the smart contracts for the HyperSPEED platform on Hyperliquid EVM.
-It should explain the repo’s purpose, provide setup instructions, outline the contract structure, and set expectations for contributions—all while keeping the high-energy vibe of the project.
-Here’s the README:

----

 # HyperSPEED-contracts 🚗💨

 Welcome to the engine room of **HyperSPEED**, the fastest token launchpad on Hyperliquid EVM.
 This repo holds the smart contracts that power token creation, pre-sales, and SPEED-seeded liquidity pools.
 Built for speed and thrill, HyperSPEED is here to turbocharge the HyperEVM ecosystem.
 Ready to race?
 Let’s dive in!